NBKRedSpy/QM-SimpleDataLoader/README.md

 # Configuration

-The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_SimpleDataLoader\config.json`.
+The configuration file will be created on the first game run and can be found at `config.json`.

 |Name|Default|Description|
 |--|--|--|